JesterChenpw/TOTK-Master-Mode/README.md

 - Charged attacks are slower and take more stamina
 - Hitting a Lynel when on its back does less damage for one handed and two handed weapons

+##### Scaling
+- All enemies that have golden variants will go up a rank (like in BotW).
+There will still be one of each base enemy for the compendium.

 ##### Golden enemies

 ###### Golden Bokoblin (fully implemented)